maijoshi/ParaSudoku/README.md

 ### Parallelized Crook's Algorithm

 We measured speedup on expert-level 9x9 suddoku boards.
 We evaluated the performances of the two versions of the parallelized Crook's algorithm by measuring their respective runtimes as we varied the values of X (the number of threads) and D (the number of spots that a thread would fill before pushing the valid boards back to the stack).
 We varied the value of X used by the solver from 1 to 25.
 We measured the impact of changing D at 4 different values: 1, 5, 10, 15, 20, and 25.

-We have included
+Here are the results:

 ## References